 Some people say cold prospecting is no longer important—because inbound marketing will provide all the best leads.

 It’s true that the way people buy has changed.
-They do more research online, before speaking to a salesperson.
-But the person researching may not be the decision-maker.
-And if you wait for leads to come to you, you miss opportunities with people who don’t know about your company, or how you can help them.
+They do more research online before speaking to a salesperson.
+But the person doing the researching may not be the decision-maker.
+And if you wait for leads to come to you, you'll never reach those people who don't know about you and what you have to make their lives better.

 Cold prospecting is where you go looking for those opportunities.

 Modern cloud-based and online tech makes people easier to find.
 Networking is still a big part of prospecting, and Google can help you find lists of trade shows, conferences, and events aimed at your ideal buyer.

 Online networking events, like those listed on EventBrite, are also increasing.
 You can also ook for relevant groups on Facebook and LinkedIn and themed hashtag hours on Twitter.
 In other sectors, you might find forums or discussions on Reddit.
 Anywhere your prospects meet to talk shop is somewhere you should be.

 At first, sign up and listen.
 Try to identify the best prospects in the conversation, and what their challenges are.